 However, it is important to consider that wedding schedules and timelines can differ depending on the venue and the preferences of the wedding couple.

 In fact, some wedding celebrations go on for longer with post-venue parties.
-This is usually however, organized by the guests and whom attends is likely to vary.
+This is usually, however, organized by the guests and who attends is likely to vary.